 At the conclusion of each academic year, the CUSOM Faculty Handbook Committee will review the Addendum and make recommendations consistent with University policy to the CUSOM Dean's Council.
-Final approval of this document rests with the Dean of CUSOM.
+Final approval of this document rests with the Dean of CUSOM and the Board of Trustees of Campbell University.